mihaellatocu/so_long/README.md

 so_long

 `so_long` is a C project developed as part of the 42 curriculum.
 This project is a simple yet engaging game built using the MiniLibX library.
-In `so_long`, players navigate through a 2D maze-like map to collect items and achieve specific objectives.
+In `so_long`, players navigate through a 2D maze-like map to collect items to unlock the exit and quit the game.

-## Features
+## Features and Gameplay

 - **2D Graphics**: Utilizes the MiniLibX library for rendering graphics and managing the game window.
-- **Map Interaction**: Load and explore user-defined maps to experience different challenges.
+- **User-Created Maps**: Play on various user-created maps with different challenges.
+The maps can be found under resources/maps.
-- **Simple Controls**: Intuitive keyboard controls for moving the character and interacting with game elements.
+- **Simple Controls**: The character moves using the arrow keys.
-- **Memory Management**: Includes practices to detect and handle memory leaks, ensuring efficient resource usage.

-## Gameplay Rules

-- **Objective**: Navigate through the map to collect all the collectible items (e.g. coins) and reach the exit.
-- **Movement**: Use the arrow keys to move the character around the map.
-- **Collectibles**: Collect items scattered throughout the map to unlock new areas or achieve objectives.
-- **Exit**: Find and reach the exit point to complete the level.
-- **Obstacles**: Avoid obstacles and enemies that may hinder progress.
+- **Collect Items**: Gather all coins to unlock the exit.
+- **Avoid Obstacles**: Dodge enemies and obstacles that try to block your path.
 Touching an enemy will exit the game.
+- **Memory Management**: Efficient memory handling to ensure there are no memory leaks and the game runs smoothly.

 ## Installation